Tennis Elbow

 The most common conservative treatment for tennis elbow is to discontinue the activity causing the pain.
 In addition, pain medications, resting or icing the elbow, exercises or physical therapy to strengthen the elbow and corticosteroid injections are other options.

-In some cases, a type of surgery is recommended, depending on the condition of the elbow.
-Open tendon repair, tendon reconstruction and arthroscopic tendon repair are options.
+In some cases, surgery is recommended, depending on the condition of the elbow.
+Open tendon repair, tendon reconstruction and arthroscopic tendon repair are surgical options used to treat this condition.

-For more information about plantar fasciitis and other treatment options offered by VISA, please visit our treatments page or contact us today to schedule a consultation.
+For more information about tennis elbow treatment and other treatment options offered by VISA, please visit our treatments page or contact us today to schedule a consultation.